discordjs/guide/guide/popular-topics/audit-logs.md

 	const { executor, target } = kickLog;

 	// Update the output with a bit more information
-	// Also run a check to make sure the log returned was for the same kicked member if (target.id === member.id) {
+	// Also run a check to make sure that the log returned was for the same kicked member if (target.id === member.id) {
 		console.log(`${member.user.tag} left the guild; kicked by ${executor.tag}?`);
 	} else {